pmech/docker2humio/README.md

 ```

-## Containers
+## Configure Application Containers

-To enable log shipping for a container just use the fluentd log-driver and set the parser with the env. log option.
+To enable log shipping for a container just use the fluentd log-driver and set the parser with the env. log option, then the shipper container will do the rest.

 Example
 ```